Grokzen/redis-py-cluster/README.md

 - `ClusterPubSub`

 `StrictRedisCluster` is based on `redis.StrictRedis` and `RedisCluster` has the same functionality as `redis.Redis` even if it is not directly based on it.

+## Upgrading instructions

+Please read the [following](docs/Upgrading.md) documentation that will go through all changes that is required when upgrading `redis-py-cluster` between versions.

+## Dependencies & supported python versions

+- Python: redis >= `2.10.2` is required
+- Redis server >= `3.0.0` is required
+- Optional Python: hiredis >= `0.1.3`

+Hiredis is tested and supported on all supported python versions.

+Supported python versions, all minor releases in each major version should be supported unless otherwise stated here:

+- 2.7.x
+- 3.2.x
+- 3.3.x
+- 3.4.1+
+- 3.5.0

+Experimental:

+- Python 3.6.0a0 - Currently broken due to `coverage` is not yet compatible with python 3.6

+### Python 3.4.0

+Python 3.4.0 do not not work with pubsub because of segfault issues (Same as redis-py has).
+If rediscluster is runned on 3.4.0 it will raise RuntimeError exception and exit.
+If you get this error locally when running tox, consider using `pyenv` to fix this problem.